How to Prioritize Your Emergency Fund With Other Financial Goals

-I commend anyone who asks this question because it shows that they are serious about improving their finances — unlike the 33 percent of Americans who actually choose not to build an emergency fund even though they have money left over at the end of every month.
+I commend anyone who asks this question because it shows that they are serious about improving their finances -- unlike the 33 percent of Americans who actually choose not to build an emergency fund even though they have money left over at the end of every month.

 It’s a common concern by people of all ages, from young graduates who just got their first jobs to middle-aged folks who just climbed out of debt.

 But, understandably, you are also thinking about saving for other things like vacations, a car, your first home, retirement and more.

 Where to put your emergency fund